bank-green/nuxt-bank-green/README.md

 `npm run dev`

-# Fixing lint errors
+## Fixing lint errors

-Running in development mode will show any lint errors, use the following to fix (most of) these
+Running in development mode will show any lint errors introduced.
+Use the following to fix (most of) these

 Mac/Linux
 `npm run lintfix`

 Windows
 `npm run lintfixwin`

+To temporarily disable linting, comment out the following line in `config.nuxt.js`:

+`process.env.NODE_ENV !== 'test' && eslintPlugin()`

 # Deployment